What is an Apprenticeship? An apprenticeship is an employer-driven experiential learning comprised of the following elements:

 - Credits: Apprentices earn 1.5 credits per semester.
 Minimum of 195 hours at worksite per semester.
 Apprentices work approximately 12-16 hours/week during year 1, 20-24 hours/week during year 2 (if still in school), and work full time during year 3.
 Students may work more hours during breaks and summer.

-- Hours: Approximately 12-16 hours/week during year 1, and 20-24 hours/week during year 2.
+- Hours: Apprentices typically work approximately 12-16 hours/week during year 1, and 20-24 hours/week during year 2.
 Students may work more hours during breaks and summer.

 Apprenticeship Application Process:

-- Request the Opportunity in Xello: Locate the opportunity you are interested in and hit the Request button.
-Your WBL Coordinator will connect with you about the opportunity, your eligibility, and provide you with application information and resume/interview support.
+- Request the Opportunity in Xello.
+Locate the opportunity you are interested in and hit the Request button.
+The WBL Specialist will connect with you about the opportunity, your eligibility, and provide you with application information and resume/interview support.

-- Eligibility Check: WBL Coordinator will complete an eligibility check with your counselor and let you know when you're approved to apply.
+- Eligibility Check: WBL Specialist will complete an eligibility check with your counselor and let you know when you're approved to apply.

 - Apply for apprenticeship opportunities: Students apply for an apprenticeship like they would a job, interview with the business and hopefully receive a job offer!
 Apprenticeships can be competitive!

 - CareerWise Colorado Hiring Hub: For CareerWise apprenticeships, students create an online Student Profile in the Hiring Hub and upload a resume (optional, but recommended).
-Once approved by the WBL Coordinator at your school, students can then apply for available positions.
+Once approved by the WBL Specialist, students can then apply for available positions.
 Students can create their profile now and then submit applications for positions as they are announced throughout the fall and spring.
 Apply early for best opportunity.

 - Register for Course and Next Steps: Once hired by the employer for an apprenticeship, students will then meet with their counselor to register for apprenticeship as part of their course schedule.
-We will connect you with your school's Work-Based Learning Coordinator to establish check-ins and coursework requirements.
-Prior to the start of your apprenticeship, you will also participate in a mandatory Apprentice Orientation hosted by CareerWise.
+The Work-Based Learning Specialist will connect with you to establish check-ins and coursework requirements.
+For CareerWise apprenticeships, you will also participate in a mandatory Apprentice Orientation prior to beginning your apprenticeship.